Pulkitbarala/PEP-PROJECT---FAKE-STORE/README.md

 2. **Create a new branch for your feature or bug fix.**
 3. **Commit your changes.**
 4. **Submit a pull request for review.**
+---

+### ⚡ Performance and Optimization
+*The app uses Redux to manage global state efficiently, reducing unnecessary re-renders.
+Bootstrap ensures a responsive layout with minimal CSS overhead.
+Lazy loading is implemented where necessary to optimize page performance.*
+---